Tempest and Sunshine: Release and reception

 The single reel drama, approximately 1,020 feet long, was released on June 28, 1910.
 The Moving Picture News reviewed the film positively for its settings, photography and its acting.
 The reviewer added that the film is likely to please the audiences because of its happy ending with a wedding.
 The novel was a popular subject of stage productions; a production with Tom Lennon and his company was advertised to have broken many records in the 1909 season.
 Another production was put on by Gladys George and the Middle States Stock company in August 1910.
 The continued popularity of the novel would be evidenced by the future productions by other companies of the same subject with Independent Moving Pictures (IMP) making a two reel version in 1914.
-In 1915, Rialto for Gaumont Film Company produced another version of the work under the title Sunshine and Tempest.
+In 1915, Rialto for Gaumont produced another version of the work under the title Sunshine and Tempest.
 Other productions included a vaudeville team of "Sunshine and Tempest".
 These records make identifying the stage, vaudeville and different film showings difficult.
 Theaters specifically advertising the Thanhouser production included those in Kansas, and two theaters in Indiana.
 The work is sometimes omitted in large reference works, such as The Complete Index to Literary Sources in Film which includes the 1914 IMP production and a 1916 Dixie Film production.
 As a result, it appears that the Thanhouser production appears to be the earliest known film adaptation of the work, but it is presumed lost.